 Overload

-A state in which the output current of the power circuit exceeds the rated value.
-This can occur when a load exceeding the rated capacity is connected.
-Overloading may cause an overcurrent to flow, leading to heat generation and damage to the circuit, posing a risk of failure.
-As a countermeasure, current protection functions should be installed to either stop the output or limit the current.
-As a preventive measure, conducting precise load current calculations during the design phase and designing the circuit with sufficient margin can help prevent overload.
+A condition in which the output current of a power supply circuit exceeds its rated value.
+This occurs when a load exceeding the rating is connected.
+When an overload occurs, overcurrent flows and may cause overheating or burnout of the circuit, leading to possible failure.
+As a countermeasure, a current protection function is installed to stop the output or limit the current.
+As a preventive measure, overload can be avoided by carefully calculating the load current at the design stage and designing the circuit with sufficient margin.